eyupsteve/Getdatacourseproj/README.md

 Firstly the data is named using the values taken from the varlabels table.
 The subject id variables are given the same name to allow for easy binding.

-The tables are then redused to only the mean and std values by use of the grep function.
+The tables are then reduced to only the mean and std values by use of the grep function.
 This function takes an expression and looks for matches.
 In this particular case searching for "mean" and "std" gives the variables required.